-Equipment which is listed on the FEIF website is not allowed.
-The noseband must not be too tight.
-A space of at least 1.5 cm for Hanoverian/drop nosebands and at least 1 cm for English/combined nosebands must be kept between the noseband and the front of the horse's nose (nasal midline).
-The tightness of the noseband is measured in the equipment check using a Noseband Taper Gauge or similar.
-A noseband found to be too tight will result in an elimination from the test if this happens in the preliminaries and from the finals if this happens in the finals.
-In pace events the combination will be eliminated from the round.
+Equipment which is listed on the FEIF website is allowed.
+The chain and/or the noseband must not be too tight.
+For the noseband a space of at least 1.5 cm for Hanoverian/drop nosebands and at least 1 cm for English/combined nosebands must be kept between the noseband and the front of the horse's nose (nasal midline).
+The tightness of the noseband is measured in the equipment check using a Noseband Taper Gauge or similar which must fit easily between the noseband and the horse's nose..
+If the chain and/or noseband is found to be too tight, a warning can be given, and the combination may be subject to disciplinary measures according to the relevant rules for breeding shows or sports competitions.